bytecascade11/astrobyte/src/data/blog/ultimate-2026-mobile-gaming-guide-tecno-infinix-redmi.md

 ---
-import gamingBanner from "@/assets/gaming-banner.jpg";  # ← Add this line

 title: "The Ultimate 2026 Gaming Guide: Best Games for Tecno, Infinix & Redmi"
 description: "A deep dive into the best-optimized mobile games for Tecno, Infinix, and Redmi smartphones in 2026 — including performance tips, thermal strategies, and hardware-to-game matchups."
 pubDatetime: 2026-01-07T07:20:00Z